 - Send children to school ($150/year)

-- Empower the women of the Canyon
+- Empower the men and women of the Canyon

 - Provide housing to those in need